One Reality

-One Reality is the second album by American metalcore band, Texas in July.
-It was released through Equal Vision Records on April 26, 2011.
-The album was produced by Chris "Zeuss" Harris and is the first release by the band to feature current rhythm guitarist, Chris Davis, as well as their first to be released through Equal Vision.
+One Reality is the second studio album by American metalcore band, Texas in July.
+It was released through Equal Vision Records on April 26, 2011 in the U.S., and on October 7, 2011 in Europe.
+Produced by Chris "Zeuss" Harris, the album is the band's first release to feature rhythm guitarist Chris Davis, following the departure of founding member Logan Maurer.
+The album is also the band's first release through Equal Vision, and its first effort to chart on the Billboard 200, peaking at #174.